-'Ready' - Ready to learn, ready to listen, ready to participate.
+Ready - Ready to learn, ready to listen, ready to participate.

-'Respectful' - Respect for themselves, to their peers, to adults and to our environment.
+Respectful - Respect for themselves, towards others and to our environment.

-'Safe' - Safe in their learning environment, safe with the people around them and safe in the activities in which they are taking part.
+Safe - Safe in their learning environment, with the people around them and when at play.

-Ready Respectful Safe Always try our best and are proud of our achievements.
+Ready Respectful Safe Always try our best and be proud of our achievements.
 Use honest, friendly language and tone.
 Keep ourselves and others safe.
 Use kind hands/feet.
 Listen to others and follow instructions.
 Look after, share equipment and space.
 Stay safe online both in and out of school.
 Work hard and learn from our mistakes.
-Represent The Leys's at its best, both in and out of school.
+Represent The Leys at its best, both in and out of school.
 Report any problems to an adult.
-Be on time and appropriately dressed.School uniform Solve our problems calmly and respectfully.
+Be on time and appropriately dressed- school uniform.
+Solve problems calmly and respectfully.